provenance-io/docs/ecosystem/financial-services-blockchain/distribution.md

 ### Price

-Gas is purchased with Hash, the Provenance utility token.
+Gas is purchased with Hash, the Provenance Blockchain utility token.

 Note: gas prices are normally denoted in nHash \( 1Hash = 1,000,000,000 nHash\).